tom-mohr/clevertable/README.md

 # Why this Library?

-- CleverTable makes it really easy to convert text-based tabular data (optionally mixed with numbers), e.g. a medical survey, into numerical data, e.g. a Pandas DataFrame or a NumPy array.
+- CleverTable makes it really easy to convert text-based tabular data (optionally mixed with numbers) into numerical data, e.g. a medical survey into a Pandas DataFrame or a NumPy array.
 - If something is obvious, you should not need to specify it.
   CleverTable will try to make choices for you if you don't make them.
 - You stay in control: All choices made by CleverTable can be modified and overridden.

-This is how CleverTable works:
+This is how CleverTable works: (see below for a full [tutorial](#tutorial))

 1. You create a new `profile = ConversionProfile()`.
    Here, you can optionally specify certain converters.